zzy2014/battery-dataset-catalog/README.md

 This repository indexes publicly available datasets relevant to:

-- Battery materials discovery
-- Electrolyte design
-- Molecular property prediction
+- Molecular and polymer property prediction
-- Solid-state ion transport
+- Electrolyte systems modeling and design
+- Battery materials discovery and simulation
-- Data-driven energy storage modeling
+- Solid-state and crystalline materials modeling

-It does NOT host datasets, only provides structured links to original sources.
+It does NOT host datasets, only provides structured references to original sources.

 ---